perfectmak/etl_for_terminal_data/README.md

 The way the data sources table is setup, the importer can either open a stream directly to the file on GCS or open a stream to a file locally.

-Because of my bandwith constraint, I was unable to test both options for all files in the bucket (at least not on the same machine), so I ran a performance test on a subset of the files (100 and size ~10GB).
+Because of my bandwith constraint, I was unable to test both options for all files in the bucket (at least not on the same machine), so I ran a performance test on a subset of the files (100 and size ~9GB).

-Streaming the files directly from GCS was taking too long, so I cancelled it :(, but Streaming the files from the local filesystem was faster and was able to ingest it at an average of ()
+Streaming the files directly from GCS was taking too long, so I cancelled it :(, but Streaming the files from the local filesystem was faster and was able to ingest it at an average of 3 mins.

+**Specs of the Machine Use**:
+Core i7 2.8 GHz,
+Memory: 16GB,
+SDD Storage.

+If you want to run the metric, you can run either `make run-benchmark-fs`, this would download the files to your local container and ingest from there or else run `make run-benchmark-gs` this would open a stream to read each file from directly from GS.

 ## CI, Preferred Deployment Flow and Stack
 I would prefer to used (Docker) containers to deploy this service.